axelrammon/axelrammon/README.md

 ### Hi there 👋

+I'm a front-end developer in constant learning 🌱

+Study at the Federal University of Rio Grande do Norte 🏫

+Currently learning React JS 🍃

 <!--
 **axelrammon/axelrammon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.